-In the model, the DJF SAT anomalies between precession minimum and maximum (pMIN-pMAX) are generally negative (i.e. cooler; Figure 3a), especially in north-central Asia and India (except ad-

-- 290 jacent to the Tibetan Plateau), central-east North America, and most of Australia.
-Maximum cooling is found around the Sea of Japan, which is probably a model artifact caused by the enclosed nature of the basin in the model, which intensifies the signal.
-The Nordic Seas exhibit much higher DJF temperatures during the precession minimum.
-Yin and Berger (2012) interpreted the substantial winter warming of the Arctic as a response to insolation forcing, resulting from the "summer remnant" - 295 effect".
+- The SAT difference between the precession minimum (experiment pMIN) and the precession maximum 315 (experiment pMAX) in DJF exhibits generally colder (negative anomalies) temperatures during precession minimum (In the model, the DJF SAT anomalies between precession minimum and maximum (pMIN-pMAX) are generally negative (i.e. cooler; Figure 3a), especially in north-central Asia and India (except adjacent to the Tibetan Plateau), central-east North America, and most of Australia, Maximum cooling is found around the Sea of Japan, which is probably a model artifact - 320 caused by the enclosed nature of the basin in the model, which intensifies the signal.
+Antarctica is characterised by widespread cooling during precession minimum, in contrast with the little change or warmer (positive anomalies) temperatures found in the Arctic regions.
+In particular, the The Nordic Seas exhibit much higher DJF temperatures during the precession minimum.
+Yin and Berger (2012) interpreted the substantial winter warming of the Arctic as a response to insolation forcing, result- - 325 ing from the "summer remnant effect".
 This effect has also been discussed by Lunt et al. (2013) and Otto-Bliesner et al. (2013), who attributed the warming to delays in sea ice formation during the winter season as a result of excess solar radiation during the summer months.
 In this study, however, the location of the warm anomaly is shifted further south, localised in the Nordic Seas area rather than in the Arctic.
-This is possibly a consequence of using a late Miocene palaeogeography, rather than the modern palaeogeographies - 300 applied by Lunt et al. (2013) and Otto-Bliesner et al. (2013), and of the different sea ice distribution in our experiments.
-In these regions, the main differences are the presence of the Kara/Barents Sea landmass in our late Miocene simulations (Supplementary Material, Figure S1) and the higher concentration of sea ice in the Nordic Seas and in the subpolar North Atlantic in general, compared to the preindustrial (Supplementary Material, Figure S5). - 305 The modelled JJA mean SAT differences exhibit globally warmer temperatures during precession minimum (Figure 3b), especially on land in the Northern Hemisphere, with maximum warming (positive anomalies) over central Eurasia.
+This is possibly a consequence of using a late Miocene palaeogeography, rather than the - 330 more recent modern palaeogeographies applied by Lunt et al. (2013) and Otto-Bliesner et al. (2013), and of the different sea ice distribution in our experiments.
+In these regions, the main differences are the presence of the Kara/Barents Sea landmass in our late Miocene simulations (Supplementary Material, Figure S1) and the higher concentration of sea ice in the Nordic Seas and in the subpolar North Atlantic in general, compared to the preindustrial (Supplementary Material, Figure S5). - The modelled JJA mean SAT differences exhibit globally warmer temperatures during precession minimum (Figure 3b), especially on land in the Northern Hemisphere, with maximum warming (positive anomalies) over central Eurasia.
 The exception is the cooling (negative anomalies) that occurs over the monsoon regions in North Africa and India, due to the intensified cloud cover as a consequence of enhanced monsoonal precipitation (Braconnot et al., 2007).
-Maximum warming is generally centred over the main land masses rather than the ocean, because of the ocean's greater 310 heat capacity and potential for latent cooling.
+Maximum warming is - 340 generally centred over the main land masses rather than the ocean, because of the ocean's greater heat capacity and potential for latent cooling.
 However, the North Atlantic also shows significantly higher SATs (up to 5.5°C) at times of precession minimum.
+In the Southern Hemisphere, warming during precession minimum is localised over the monsoon regions in South America, South Africa and northern Australia, and in the Southern Ocean along the coast of Antarctica.